crystal-lang/crystal-book/docs/tutorials/01_basics/05_control_flow.md

 end
 ```

-This works but there are two drawbacks: The condition expression `message.starts_with?("Hello")` evaluates twice, that's inefficient.
+This works but there are two drawbacks: The condition expression `message.starts_with?("Hello")` evaluates twice, which is inefficient.
-And if we later change the condition in one place (maybe allow `Hi` as well), we might forget changing the other one as well.
+Later, if we change the condition in one place (maybe allowing `Hi` as well), we might forget changing the other one as well.

 A conditional can have multiple branches.
 The alternate branch is indicated by the keyword `else`.
 It executes if the condition is not met.